shantoroy/shantoroy.github.io/_posts/2023-03-18-how-to-configure-raspberry-pi-as-open-flow-switch.md

 ---
 layout: single
 title: "How to Configure a Raspberry Pi as an OpenFlow Switch: Steps, Issues, and Solutions"
-excerpt:  "Configuring a Raspberry Pi as an OpenFlow switch can be a great way to set up your own network.
+excerpt:  "Configuring a Raspberry Pi as an OpenFlow switch (low cost open flow switch) can be a great way to set up your own network.
 However, the process can be complex and come with common issues.
 In this guide, I will provide step-by-step instructions and solutions to help you get started with ease.
 Whether you're a beginner or an experienced user, you'll be able to configure your Raspberry Pi as an OpenFlow switch and set up your own software-defined (SDN) network including troubleshooting."
 seo_title:  "A Step-by-Step Guide to Configuring a Raspberry Pi as an OpenFlow Switch"
 seo_description:  "Learn how to configure a Raspberry Pi as an OpenFlow switch with this comprehensive guide.
+Build your first low cost open flow switch.
+It can also be a low cost SDN switch.
 Discover common issues, troubleshooting guides, and solutions, and set up your own software-defined (SDN) network."
 header:
   image: "https://live.staticflickr.com/65535/52763084849_e3ee0ecaf0_o.png"
   teaser: "https://live.staticflickr.com/65535/52763084849_e3ee0ecaf0_o.png"